 When choosing between a POD and a BOL, it is important to consider the needs of your business and the regulations in your jurisdiction.
 If you are shipping high-value goods or goods that are regulated by law, you will need a BOL.
 If you are shipping lower-value goods or goods that are not regulated by law, a POD may be sufficient.

-Why Detrack is the perfect solution for your business?
+Why Detrack is the perfect solution for proof of delivery

 There are many reasons why Detrack is the perfect proof of delivery software for your business.
 First and foremost, it is designed to streamline your POD process and make it more efficient.
 With Detrack, you can manage your proof of delivery operations from a single interface – no more need to juggle multiple software applications!

-Detrack also offers real-time tracking and reporting, so you can always see where your POD shipments are and how they are performing.
-This allows you to make changes on the fly to ensure that your POD process is running as smoothly as possible.
+Detrack also offers real-time tracking of drivers and packages, as well as reporting, so you can always see where your deliveries are and how they are performing.

 In addition, Detrack has an instant notification feature that will let you know as soon as your shipments have been delivered.
 This way, you can quickly follow up with your customers and resolve any issues that may have arisen.